DOC BROWN'S Science-CHEMISTRY HOMEPAGE KS3 SCIENCE QUIZZES and WORKSHEETS (~US grades 6-8)

 • Overall the titanium oxide ore is reduced to titanium metal (overall O loss from ox. state +4, oxide => metal with ox. state 0)

-• TiCl4 is covalent liquid which (i) hydrolyses back to the oxide in water , BUT (ii) dissolves in conc. hydrochloric acid to form the hexachlorotitanate(IV) complex ion.
+• TiCl4 is covalent liquid which (i) hydrolyses back to the oxide in water.

-• When titanium(IV) compounds are dissolved in water of acid the oxo–cation [TiO]2+ is formed.
+• When titanium(IV) compounds are dissolved in water or acid the oxo–cation [TiO]2+(aq) is formed.

-• Titanium(III) compounds can be obtained from Ti(IV) salts by using a zinc/dil. sulphuric acid reduction agent.
+• Titanium(III) compounds can be obtained from Ti(IV) salts by using a zinc/dil. sulfuric acid reducing agent.

 • eg the colourless oxotitanium(IV) ion is reduced to the purple hexaaquatitanium(III) ion